Menu

 Log in

-The Americana Music Association UK official website
+The Americana Music Association UK

-Meet the AMA-UK team
+Meet the AMA-UK Team

-Executive Board
+Board

-Ian Thomas – CFO
+Ian Thomas – Acting-CEO and CFO

 Ian is a Chartered Accountant with over 30 years experience working in music, in recent years specialising in handling foreign taxes for international touring artists.
 At Maverick Festival in 2013 he saw a sign on a door saying "AMA-UK conference" but had missed it by one day.
 He went back the next year, offered to help and 2 emails later was the Treasurer.
 Since then he has astutely juggled our scant financial resources and helped steer the growth of AmericanaFestUK into the glorious 3 nights & 3 days of music, networking and infotainment that takes over Hackney each January.
 He is a regular part of the AMA-UK delegation to AmericanaFest in Nashville, supporting our UK showcasing artists and scoping out new acts to bring back to London next January.
 He makes keen but misguided efforts to play a number of supposedly musical instruments to a barely listenable standard but many years of singing along to CDs in his car has led him to believe that his voice is more than adequate.
 You'll find him on twitter and instagram as johnnycashbook - the singing accountant.